 1. Are Chaplaincy positions full time or part time?

-SU QLD and SC ACT offer both full time and part time Chaplaincy positions, depending on the level of community funding available.
+SU CHAPLAINCY offer both full time and part time Chaplaincy positions, depending on the level of community funding available.
 Some Chaplaincy positions are across more than one school.

 2. What is an LCC and what is its role?